Meaning & Definition- What is Reward and Recognition (R&R)?

 Tangible rewards- Reward in money or kind like vacation, material, vouchers or money.
 Giving a bonus is the most common way to give tangible reward.

 Intangible rewards- Rewards that are used to solely recognise the employee like prizes, titles, awards, plaques.
-For instance, the awards given in HR software or at annual company celebration.
+For instance, the awards given in HRMS software or at annual company celebration.

 5. What are the benefits of recognition?